TManzini/DebiasMulticlassWordEmbedding/README.md

 - `--bias_specific`: a JSON file containing a list of words that inherently contain bias (for example, he and she for gender) and should be ignored.
 For example, [here](https://github.com/tolga-b/debiaswe/blob/master/data/gender_specific_full.json]), or `data/vocab/religion_specific.json`.
 - `--multi`: Set for multiclass debiasing
 - `-v`: Verbose mode

+## Downstream
+In order to replicate our results you must use the embeddings that were generated in the Debiasing section (or you can simply download our pretrained and predebiased embeddings).
+These embeddings should be stored in ./Downstream/data/wvs/.

+Additionally, you must download the [conll2003 dataset](https://www.clips.uantwerpen.be/conll2003/ner/).
+This data should be segmented into train, test, and val files which should be stored in ./Downstream/data/conll2003/.

+After these files have been placed in the appropriate locations, you can replicate our results by running the ipython notebook ./Downstream/BiasEvalPipelineRunner.ipynb

 ## Requirements
 The following python packages are required (Python 2).